 Flood zones are determined by FEMA’s flood maps.
 Check what the flood risk is in your neighborhood using FEMA’s Flood Map Service Center (PRP).
 The age of a structure and its contents also influence risk assessment.

 What is (and isn’t) covered by flood insurance?

-- If FEMA changed the risk category of your area within the last 13 months, the waiting period is just one day.
+- If FEMA has changed the risk category of your area within the last 13 months, the waiting period is just one day.

 - If you purchase flood insurance in connection with making, increasing, extending or renewing your mortgage loan, the policy is activated immediately.